 Also, we’ll tackle a few other common question to help you decide if you should follow other dental patients south of the border.

-Introduction to medical tourism in Mexico
+Intro to Medical Tourism in Mexico

 As a result, Mexican health specialists have gained international acclaim in their respective specialties.
 That’s boosted medical tourists’ confidence in the country’s health sector.
 Their hospitals have also been investing heavily in modern technologies, giving them an edge over many hospitals in North and South America.